The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

 At column densities $N_{\rm \HI{}}\gtrsim10^{21}\rm \; cm^{-2}$, the influence of molecular hydrogen becomes significant.
 Approximately 97\% of the H$_{2}$ mass density is contained in these high column density absorption systems \citep[e.g][]{Zwaan2006}, for which the H$_2$ fraction is \citep{Gnedin2011}

 where $\Sigma_{\rm H} = \Sigma_{\rm H_2} + \Sigma_{\rm \HI{}}$ and

-In Eq.\,\eqref{eq:sigmac}, $D_{\rm \scriptscriptstyle MW}\equiv Z/Z_\odot$ is the dust-to-gas mass ratio relative to the Milky Way value and $U_{\rm \scriptscriptstyle MW}$ is the interstellar radiation field, which may be expressed in the terms of SFR surface density \citep{Gnedin2011, Habing1968, Bonatto2011}, $U_{\rm\scriptscriptstyle MW}=\Sigma_{\rm SFR}/10^{-3}M_\odot \rm yr^{-1}kpc^{-2}$.
-The remaining unknowns are the function $\Psi$ (see \cite{Bonatto2011}), and the neutral hydrogen surface density, which is derived in terms of Jeans length and hydrogen density, $\Sigma_{\rm \HI{}+H_2} = \eta \rho_{\rm H}\lambda_{\rm J}$.
+In Eq. \eqref{eq:sigmac}, $D_{\rm \scriptscriptstyle MW}\equiv Z/Z_\odot$ is the dust-to-gas mass ratio relative to the Milky Way value and $U_{\rm \scriptscriptstyle MW}$ is the normalised flux in units of the \cite{Habing1968} radiation field, expressed as $U_{\rm\scriptscriptstyle MW}=\Sigma_{\rm SFR}/10^{-3}M_\odot \rm yr^{-1}kpc^{-2}$.
+The remaining unknowns are the function $\Psi$ (see \cite{Gnedin2011} and the Appendix of \cite{Lagos2015}), and the neutral hydrogen surface density, which is derived in terms of Jeans length and hydrogen density, $\Sigma_{\rm \HI{}+H_2} = \eta \rho_{\rm H}\lambda_{\rm J}$.
 We derive the SFR surface density directly from the SFR density, in a similar manner as we did for the neutral hydrogen surface density, $\Sigma_{\rm SFR} = \rho_{\rm SFR}\lambda_{\rm J}= \rho_{\rm SFR} c_s/\sqrt{G\rho_{\rm SFR}}$.
-The effective speed of sound $c_s$ for each particle is given as a function of pressure and density in \citep{Schaye2008}.
-A Python implementation to compute the neutral and ionised hydrogen fractions been adapted from two existing codes \citep{Stevens2019, Witstok2021}, both of which are based on the methods described in \cite{Rahmati2013a,Gnedin2011}.
-The molecular hydrogen content in the more tenuous gaseous regions is very small, most of it being concentrated within galactic halos, but our calculations allow for it in all locations, irrespective of surface density (with a small but non-negligible effect on the final results).
+The effective speed of sound $c_s$ for each particle is given as a function of pressure and density in \cite{Schaye2008}.
+A Python implementation to compute the neutral and ionised hydrogen fractions has been adapted from two existing codes \citep{Stevens2019, Witstok2021}, both of which are based on the methods described in \cite{Rahmati2013a,Gnedin2011}.
+The molecular hydrogen content in the more tenuous gaseous regions is very small, most of it being concentrated within galactic halos, but our calculations allow for it in all locations, irrespective of surface density (with a very small effect on the final results).